 In Vegas del Genil, Spain the town hall is plagued with cold drafts and feelings of dread, and the politicians have only one solution: call an exorcist.

 Prickly skin, a feeling that you're being watched or there's someone standing right behind (when there isn't) and a drop in temperature are all the hallmarks that you are in the presence of the "other side".
-In Miami there are certain places we're you're more likely to have these encounters.
+In Miami there are certain places where you're more likely to have these encounters.

 What's going on in ET World?
 UFO investigators have been flooded with reports of sightings from all over the United States, which include 25 orbs shaped liked flying buses and another UFO shaped like a triangle that was being trailed by military helicopters.